AtlasGPT Brain

 Relief88/100

 45.2% of physicians report burnout.
-The emotional and physical exhaustion of modern medical practice is a defining experience.
+The cognitive overload and decision fatigue of modern medical practice is a defining experience.
 The promise of relief — of getting home for dinner, of having time for patients — is deeply resonant.
+Note: AtlasGPT is a decision support tool, not a documentation tool.
+Frame burnout relief around faster, more confident clinical decisions — not charting.

 Ad Application

 The 'Get Home for Dinner' angle.
-Show the human cost of the status quo, then show the relief.
+Show the human cost of cognitive overload, then show the relief.
+AtlasGPT saves 30 minutes per day through faster, more confident decisions.
 Focus on time reclaimed for what matters — patients and family.

 Trigger Phrase